 Know your audience.
 Being versed on your issues is only part of the equation.
 You also need to know who your legislator is and what his position is on your issue and others.
 Is he a supporter or will you need to do some heavy lobbying?

-Spend time before any meeting learning about your legislators, their background, key policy areas of interest, and even activities that they enjoy.
+Spend time before any meeting learning about your legislators, their backgrounds, key policy areas of interest, and even activities that they enjoy.
 Sign up for their newsletters, visit their official websites, and take a look at their social media pages.
 Also, do a brief search to see if there’s any recent news about them and their work.

 Hone Your Talking Points